-Dr. Kurt Eisele, Program Coordinator Dr. David L. Reese, Academic Coordinator he Master of Science in Education with a major in Early Childhood Literacy is a fully online program offered in partnership with the National Institute for Professional Practice Graduate Education.
+The Master of Science in Education with a major in Early Childhood Literacy is a fully online program offered in partnership with the National Institute for Professional Practice Graduate Education.
 This 33-credit program explores a comprehensive literacy framework that will provide teachers with the tools needed to empower their students to discover the many joys of reading and writing.
 Each course in this program is classroom embedded, which allows teachers to immediately apply the teaching strategies and techniques they are learning directly into their classroom.